impactdotcom/impactdotcom.github.io/_posts/news/en/2016-08-04-impact-accelerator-will-accelerate-11-more-of-europe-s-best-fiware-startups.md

 </table>

-Congratulations to the new #IMPACTers, and best of luck to them!
+Congratulations to the new #IMPACTers, and best of luck!

 _IMPACT Extension is a joint effort between [ISDI](http://www.isdi.es/), [Buongiorno](http://www.buongiorno.com/) (via its accelerator b-ventures), [Seaya Ventures](http://seayaventures.com/en/), [Teknologiudviking ApS](http://www.technology-development.eu/), and the IMPACT team.
 It has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement number 632828._